whylabs/whylogs/README.md

 # Key Features

-* **Data Insight** provides complex statistics across different stages of your pipelines.
+* **Data Insight** provides complex statistics across different stages of your ML/AI pipelines and applications.

 * **Scalability** scales with your system, from local development mode to live production system in multi-node clusters.
+Suitable for batch and streaming architectures.

-* **Lightweight** using sketching algorithms and summarization statistics, WhyLogs produces small mergeable lightweight outputs that can be used for local analysis.
+* **Lightweight** using sketching algorithms and summarization statistics, WhyLogs produces small mergeable lightweight outputs in a variety of formats.

-* **Advanced monitoring** on top of supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused data quality and monitoring checks such as drift detection, data type distribution, histogram shifts.

-* **Unified data monitoring** enable both data engineering pipelines and ML pipelines to share a common framework for monitoring data quality and drifts.
+* **Unified data instrumentation** enable both data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts.
+WhyLogs library supports multiple languages and many integrations.

-# Announcements
+* **Observability** on top of supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused data quality and data drift detection, analytics and error analysis.

-# Example
+# Examples

 # Installation